 SUN JOO LEE

-VIOLIN & VIOLA INSTRUCTOR
+VIOLIN AND VIOLA INSTRUCTOR

 A lifelong lover of music, Sun Joo Lee started playing violin at six years old in Seoul, South Korea, before coming to the U.S. at the age of 17.
 Her extensive orchestral experience includes serving as concertmaster for the Chicago Covenant Presbyterian Church Orchestra and violinist for the Chicago College of Performing Arts and Huntsville Symphony Orchestra, to name a few.
 Her chamber music experience includes violinist roles with the Chicago College of Performing Arts and Music Academy of Chicago.